 Submental fullness can affect both men and women.
 It can be caused by factors such as genetics, weight gain and aging.
 You don't have to be overweight to be bothered by this fullness under the chin — and it can persist no matter how much you diet and exercise.

 The active ingredient in KYBELLA is deoxycholic acid, a naturally-occurring molecule in the body that aids in the breakdown and absorption of dietary fat.
 When injected into the fat beneath your chin, KYBELLA causes the destruction of fat cells.
 Once destroyed, those cells cannot store or accumulate fat.

-Please talk to Dr. Hamori to determine inf KYBELLA may be right for you.
+Please talk to Dr. Hamori or Dr. DiEdwardo to determine inf KYBELLA may be right for you.

 See Dr. Hamori’s blog post: Hello Kybella, Goodbye Double Chin.

 For more information, see the KYBELLA website at: mykybella.com.

 More information: Click a section to expand category

 - Before And After

 Kybella - Before + After